 Having your medical internship abroad is the experience of a lifetime as long as you have gathered all the requirements such as Portugal NIF.
 Learning about the world beyond your space while enhancing your medical career is a unique feat.
-There are both pros and cons of having your medical internship abroad, and here are some of these:
+There are both pros and cons of having your medical internship abroad.
+Those who want to become medical assistants may take Online medical assisting classes and depending on your course, an internship may be required.

 Pro: Cross-Cultural Experience